reevafaisal/Performance-Predictions-in-TB-HIV/README.md

 The dataset, [Tuberculosis Burden by Country](https://public.tableau.com/app/sample-data/TB_Burden_Country.csv?_gl=1*jep8cy*_ga*MTk5ODg2MTIzMi4xNzMxOTM4NzQx*_ga_8YLN0SNXVS*MTczMjU0MjY2OS42LjEuMTczMjU0MjgyNC4wLjAuMA..), focuses on the global burden of TB across various countries, with an emphasis on its intersection with HIV.
 The data provides a detailed overview of country-specific TB burden indicators, which are critical for understanding the public health challenges related to TB and its co-morbidities, including HIV.
 <p>
 Before any cleaning, the dataset contains 5120 rows.
-The following columns are relevant to our analysis:
+The following columns are relevant to the analysis:
 </p>

 1. **Country or territory name**